PALM: Predicting Actions through Language Models: Method

 \subsection{Action Recognition Module}

 The accurate past action descriptions are crucial, as they provide essential contextual information about past events in a given video input.
 Our model recognizes actions from the observed video clips, taking inspiration from the baseline model used in the Ego4D paper~\cite{grauman2022ego4d}.
-Visual features are extracted from a video encoder given $n$ consecutive action segments ($n=4$ in Fig.~\ref{fig:action_recognition}).
+Visual features are extracted from a video encoder given $n$ consecutive action segments ($n=4$ in \cref{fig:action_recognition}).
 We adopt the off-the-shelf video encoder of EgoVLP~\cite{lin2022egocentric}, a vision-language model pre-trained on Ego4D.
 Next, transformer layers are used to combine multiple visual features into an aggregated feature, followed by $n$ classification heads to recognize the verbs and nouns independently.
 The video encoder is frozen, and the rest of the model is trained with cross-entropy loss summed over $n$ classification heads.
+We also try to exploit a text encoder by formulating the action recognition task as matching a proper action label with an input video, which does not improve the accuracy (See supplementary).

 We empirically find that recognizing actions in isolation falls short in effectiveness compared to recognizing $n$ actions within a continuous sequence.
 This is because actions in neighboring segments are often highly correlated, reflecting the natural continuity embedded in human activities.
 Thus, we use a sliding input video window that includes $n=4$ segments with the window striding of one.
 The top-1 action is determined by identifying the most common action from the classifications across different windows.
-See Sup.
-Mat. for more details and ablation results.
+See supplementary for more details and ablation results.